 Our focus is to get you healthier teeth so you can be a happier you.
 At Artistic Dentistry, we provide comprehensive general dentistry services to keep you healthy and smiling.
 Our dentists strongly encourage long-lasting dental health by regular dental checkups every six months.
 During your checkup, we’ll examine your teeth and overall oral health.
 With regular dental visits, we can prevent common dental health problems such as tooth decay or periodontal disease by monitoring your teeth and gums.
 Should you be dealing with serious dental problems, we can help you get your life back without draining your wallet.
 No matter what your issue is, we have an affordable solution just for you in an atmosphere that will make you feel comfortable and cared for.

 The first thing most people notice about you is your smile.
 Advances in cosmetic dental care have made it possible for a dentist with the right training, qualifications and expertise to completely redesign your smile.

-Dr. Wheeler has the desired combination of experience and knowledge in the practice of cosmetic dentistry to transform the appearance of your smile while also attending to function, to improve your overall dental health.
+Dr. Martin has the desired combination of experience and knowledge in the practice of cosmetic dentistry to transform the appearance of your smile while also attending to function, to improve your overall dental health.